 1968: The Beatles launched their own label, Apple Records.
 The operation was headed by Ron Kass, formerly of Liberty Record’s European division, and the Granny Smith label was designed by Gene Mahon, who had designed the back cover of the Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band album.
 Recording began within days, and among the first projects were A&R director Peter Asher producing James Taylor, George Harrison producing Jackie Lomax, and Paul McCartney producing the Black Dyle Mills Band and Mary Hopkin.

-1969: Donovan’s seventh studio album, Barabajagal, was released exclusively in the US.
+1969: Donovan’s seventh studio album, Barabajagal, was released in the US.
 The LP was kept from being issued in the UK because of a continuing contractual dispute that had also prevented Sunshine Superman, Mellow Yellow, and The Hurdy Gurdy Man from being released in the UK.
-The album had been named after Donovan’s hit single, “Barabajagal,” which was recorded during sessions with the Jeff Beck Group.
+The album was named after Donovan’s hit single, “Barabajagal,” which was recorded during sessions with the Jeff Beck Group.
 Produced by Mickie Most, the album includes contributions by Jeff Beck, John Paul Jones, Nicky Hopkins, Rod Stewart, and Aynsley Dunbar.

 1972: Three Dog Night entered Billboard Hot 100 with the opening track and first single from their Seven Separate Fools album, “Black and White.”